The beginning of infrared devices

-The inability to clearly distinguish the suspect vehicle from the police vehicle in pursuit is confusing and dangerous.
+The inability to clearly distinguish the suspect vehicle from the police vehicle in pursuit is frustrating and potentially dangerous.

 Thermal markers are the best answer.

 Thermal markers eliminate the confusion

 Thermal markers made with thermal infrared film are now available to eliminate the confusion in a chase or rescue.